Skip to main content

 /opsx-apply-loop # asks which app + change

-The loop runs /opsx-apply/opsx-verify up to 5 times per app, optionally followed by targeted single-agent tests (max 3 test iterations), then archives when verify is clean and handles git commit and GitHub sync on the host.
+The loop runs /opsx-apply/opsx-verify up to 5 times per app, optionally followed by targeted single-agent tests (max 3 test iterations), then archives when verify is clean and handles git commit and per-platform issue sync on the host.
 Use this when you want to walk away and let Claude work through the full cycle automatically.
 Requires a container authentication token — the Docker container cannot use interactive OAuth.
 Set CLAUDE_CODE_AUTH_TOKEN (preferred — free, uses your subscription) or ANTHROPIC_API_KEY (fallback — costs money) in your ~/.bashrc.
 See Getting Started — Container authentication for step-by-step setup.

 Each iteration of the loop: